bmaunde/guidelines/Magento/magento-cloud-setup.md

 		   }
 		}

-2. Restart Nginx
+##### Restart Nginx

 	   service nginx restart

-3. Test
+##### Test

 	   curl -i http://localhost:8080/_cluster/health

 You should get a 200 OK response.
 Note that there is health infomation included in the response.
 You can also test this from the browser.
 If you get a 502 error, please make sure that Elasticsearch is running.

 ## Install Magento
 There are several steps that are necessary before performing the actual installation.
 At this stage, the assumption is that Magento CLI is installed.

+We will clone the cloud environment so you can make config changes and manage environment and deployments from there.
+Subsequently, we will install a local testing/development environment separate from the cloud environment cloned.
+We will also add an option for developing and testing locally within the cloned environment at a later point.

 ### Cloud Environment (Creation or Checkout)
 There are two ways to perform this:

 #### 1. Environment Creation
  This is **ONLY** necessary when you want to create an integration environment of your own.
 This needs to be done by branching from staging.